Amrapali Museum: Gold

-Even though the Amrapali collection is predominantly devoted to silver artefacts, gold objects displayed in this section represent the element of luxury and beautification beyond the mundane and utilitarian aspects of Indian jewellery.
+Even though the Amrapali collection is predominantly devoted to silver artefacts, gold objects displayed in this section represent the element of luxury and beautification of Indian jewellery.
 The jewellery worn by the members of royal families brings to life the opulence and grandeur of the era of Maharajas and Maharanis.
 A unique section of God jewellery represents the jewellery worn by deities in temples across India.
 Jewellery from south predominate the gold section with traditional necklace, Hansli, from Karnataka and diamond-studded armlets of Hyderabad or precious stones embedded hair ornaments of Tamil Nadu.
 A Parsi necklace with diamond inlay is quite notable with the sacred Parsi words included in its design.
 The 1929 necklace has diamond inlaid words that read Humata Hukhta Hversta which means Good thoughts, good words, good deeds.

 Men's jewellery

 Although jewellery is usually associated with women, many tribal pieces were unisex or belonged to men.
 Many uniquely male jewellery is also exhibited in the museum.
 For instance an ornament called turra and another called kalangi adorned the turbans of powerful men.
 Silver sehras were used to enhance the headgear of groom.